-- (a) Before withholding temporary disability under this section, the insurer must ask the worker whether a reason beyond the worker's control prevented the worker from receiving treatment. - (A) If no valid reason is found or the worker does not respond or cannot be located, the insurer must document its file regarding those findings. - (B) The insurer must provide the director a copy of the documentation within 20 days, if requested. - (b) If the attending physician or authorized nurse practitioner is unable to verify the worker's inability to work, the insurer may stop temporary disability payments and, in place of the scheduled payment, must send the worker an explanation for stopping the temporary disability payments. - (c) When verification of temporary disability is received from the attending physician or authorized nurse practitioner, the insurer must pay temporary disability within 14 days of receiving the verification of any authorized period of temporary disability, unless otherwise denied.
+- (a) Before withholding temporary disability under this section, the insurer must ask the worker whether a reason beyond the worker's control prevented the worker from receiving treatment. - (A) If no valid reason is found or the worker does not respond or cannot be located, the insurer must document its file regarding those findings. - (B) The insurer must provide the director a copy of the documentation within 20 days, if requested. - (b) If the attending physician or authorized nurse practitioner is unable to verify the worker's inability to work, the insurer may not endstop temporary disability benefitspayments until written notice shas been mailed or delivered under OAR 436-060-0015(7). and, in place of the scheduled payment, must send the worker an explanation for stopping the temporary disability payments. - (c) When verification of temporary disability is received from the attending physician or authorized nurse practitioner, the insurer must pay temporary disability within 14 days of receiving the verification of any authorized period of temporary disability, unless otherwise denied.